 Aponguao Falls (Salto Aponguao) – Venezuela, Bolivar.
 Very impressive, powerful waterfall, 106 meters high and approximately 200 meters wide.

-Detian Falls and Bản Giốc Falls – China, Guangxi and Vietnam, Cao Bang province.
+Detian Falls and Bản Giốc Falls – China, Guangxi and Vietnam, Northeast.
 One of the most picturesque waterfalls, it is around 60 meters high and 200 meters wide.

 Jinbar Falls (Jinbar Falls) – Ethiopia, Amhara.
 Jin Bahir stream falls into a giant, 800 m deep abyss in Simien Mountains.
 Falls are starting from deep canyon – thus their height is less than the depth of abyss but nevertheless – more than 500 m.